temach/reports/INR-Lab-1-Networking-Basics.md

 The web VM has address 192.168.122.243.
 The admin VM has ip address 192.168.122.242.

-Check that the ip address is assigned, the ping to the internet works and the ping to the neighbour machine also works.
+Check that the IP address is assigned, the ping to the internet works and the ping to the neighbour machine also works.
 ![](https://i.imgur.com/Z87LWpP.png)